offen/offen/docs/docs/running-offen/configuring-the-application.md

 Defaults to `en`.

-The locale the application will use when displaying user facing text.
-Right now, only `en` is supported.
-In case you want to contribute to Offen by adding a new locale, [we'd love to hear from you][email].
+The language the application will use when displaying user facing text.
+Right now, `en` (English) and `de` (German) are supported.
+In case you want to contribute to Offen by adding a new language, [we'd love to hear from you][email].

 [email]: mailto:hioffen@posteo.de